payoto/rsvs2d/README.md

 # README #
 Last updated 13/11/2017

+## What is this repository for? ##

+This repository is the MATLAB implementation of the 2D R-Snake Volume of Solid (RSVS) parameterisation.
+It includes an optimisation framework designed for to explore generic optimisation problems using this parameterisation.
+A number of objective functions are included.

+Relevant publications are at the end of this readme.

+## Pre-requisites ##

 For this code to work necessary programs:
 +	MATLAB installed (2015a or later) - including parallel toolbox